Mailing Tubes

 Containing and packaging is probably the largest application segment for paper tubes.
 Mailing or shipping tubes are used to package large documents with folding such as maps, posters, prints of artwork, original paintings, blueprints or engineering drawings and architectural plans.

-Push-up tubes with oil-resistant liners can be used to dispense lip balms, lubricating grease, caulks, adhesives, deodorant and repair compounds.
+Push-up tubes with oil-resistant liners are ideal for dispensing lip balms, lubricating grease, caulks, adhesives, deodorants, and repair compounds.

-Chemicals, active pharmaceutical ingredients, pesticides and fertilizers can be packaged in paper tube cans and composite drums by first lining the container with a plastic bag.
+Chemicals, active pharmaceutical ingredients, pesticides, and fertilizers can be packaged in paper tube cans and composite drums by first lining the container with a plastic bag.

 Paper tubes and cores have several advantages compared to plastic or metal tubes: